 Tips and Expert Advice

 Another helpful approach is to consider the historical context in which the story was written.
 Hawthorne was deeply critical of his Puritan ancestors and their rigid moral code.
-By understanding the historical context, readers can appreciate the story's critique of Puritan hypocrisy and its exploration of the darker aspects of human nature.
+And by understanding the historical context, readers can appreciate the story's critique of Puritan hypocrisy and its exploration of the darker aspects of human nature.
 Researching the Salem Witch Trials, for instance, can provide valuable insights into the social and religious anxieties that permeated Puritan society.

 FAQ